abellogin/SentiFMRecSys/README.md

 # SentiFMRecSys

-Dataset and pretrained models have been uploaded separately due to size constraints: \*Link here\*
+This repository includes the code and data associated to our UMAP '24 paper [Integrating sentiment features in factorization machines: Experiments on music recommender systems](https://um.org/umap2024/).
+Dataset and pretrained models have been uploaded separately due to size constraints: [dataset](https://dauam-my.sharepoint.com/:u:/g/personal/alejandro_bellogin_uam_es/EeDV79vo8EhCta3kLpnMj8UBMILia5wvzKY782Mm-S999w?e=GwoAoi) and [pretrained models](https://dauam-my.sharepoint.com/:u:/g/personal/alejandro_bellogin_uam_es/EVVKfINo1JJPiTi_OiIZYhUBD9IdVQBtCv0ZCHxrrX8WRA?e=iEVicS) (if any of these links do not work, contact `alejandro.bellogin@uam.es`, since they may have expired).

+## Steps

 1. __Set up a Conda environment with all the necessary libraries__:
     - Create environment: `conda env create -f environment.yml`